UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 Fill in the blanks in the code below so that the following gets accomplished:

-- In a new plot named `income_log_plot` create a new scatter plot similarly to what we did before.
+- In a new plot named `income_log_plot` create a new scatter plot similar to what we did before.
 - Map the `tot_income` on the x-axis and `education_expenditure` on the y-axis.
 - Set the opacity of the points to 0.5 and size to 10.
 - Make sure to give the x and y-axis labels (with units) and the plot a title.
 - The x and y-axis values should have SI-units.
-- **This time, transform both the x and y-axes with the appropriate transformation we answered from the multiple choice question above.**
+- **This time, transform both the x and y-axes with the appropriate transformation we answered from the multiple-choice question above.**

 <codeblock id="05_11b">